 “This way we could share and enjoy the fun with everyone.
 We chose a Friday… and danced until dawn ”

 “This event helped us do something together outside the office, in a relaxed setting.“

 “We got to know each other as people, not just colleagues.
 It made us freel like a team”, the Chief Happiness Officer explains.

 Since Neobis began to measure happiness at work with the Celpax device, they have gone from a Mood KPI of 83% green, to currently being at 90% green.

 Their average since they started in July 2018, is 83% green.

 “We followed up with another session the week after the event.
 We sat down and let everyone share how each of us felt – if they wanted to share”, explains Lúz Maria.

-“Those who are shyer or introverts had a chance to make themselves more known,” she continues, pointing to her team in the office.
+“Those who are shyer or introverts had a chance to make themselves more known,” she continues, pointing to her team in the office, working away.